 The main area of caution would be around the use of high currents.
-Our goal is to ensure that our device is able to handle currents up to $\pm 10$ A, and issues may arise because of this.
+When it comes to the designing and manufacturing of the device, the goal is to ensure that it is able to handle currents up to \pm 10 A, and issues may arise because of this.
 To prevent this we will ensure that 1) at least 2 of us are working on the project at all times, and 2) we will keep insulator objects around and put other safeguards in place to ensure no one gets hurt.
+Pertaining to point 6 under Article I of the IEEE code of ethics, which states "to maintain and improve our technical competence and to undertake technological tasks for others only if qualified by training or experience, or after full disclosure of pertinent limitations; "[3]", everyone associated with the project will also take the necessary power training modules that have been made available to us before dealing with any electrical component in the project.